komutkadum/Backend-Production-Grade/Note.md

 # Notes on database

 - Wrap in try catch always - problem will arise
-- Database is always in another continent - it takes time - async await
+- Database is always in another continent - it takes time - use async await

 # import errors

-- Use full filename with extensions when importing
+- Use full filename with extensions when importing if error arise

 # Error language